Data Source Freshness

 dbt Cloud provides a helpful interface around dbt's source data freshness calculations.
 When a dbt Cloud job is configured to snapshot source data freshness, dbt Cloud will render a user interface showing you the state of the most recent snapshot.
 This interface is intended to help you determine if your source data freshness is meeting the SLAs that you've defined for your organization.Data Sources in dbt Cloud

 Enabling source freshness snapshots

-dbt build does not include source freshness checks when it builds and tests resources in your DAG.
-As such, here's a common pattern for defining jobs:
+dbt build does not include source freshness checks when building and testing resources in your DAG.
+Instead, you can use one of these common patterns for defining jobs:

 Source freshness snapshot frequency

 It's important that your freshness jobs run frequently enough to snapshot data latency in accordance with your SLAs.
 You can imagine that if you have a 1 hour SLA on a particular dataset, snapshotting the freshness of that table once daily would not be appropriate.
 As a good rule of thumb, you should run your source freshness jobs with at least double the frequency of your lowest SLA.
 Here's an example table of some reasonable snapshot frequencies given typical SLAs: